 3.4.
 In obtaining consent, Compugen will take into account the sensitivity of the personal information and the reasonable expectations of its customers and staff members.
 Consent will not be obtained through deception.
 For example: An individual filing an application for employment with Compugen would reasonably expect that his or her age and marital status would be used for the purposes of administering benefit plans.
 A staff member filing an application for dental coverage plan would reasonably expect that the relevant information (employee identification number, name, date of birth) would be collected, used and communicated to third parties in accordance with the dental coverage and for such period of time as the coverage was in effect.

 3.5.
 The way in which Compugen seeks consent may vary, depending on the circumstances and the type of information collected.
 Compugen will generally seek express consent when the information is likely to be considered sensitive.
 It will rely on implied consent only where collection and use of the personal information is directly related to a transaction or exchange of information in which the individual is directly participating.
 Consent may also be given by an authorized representative (such as a legal guardian or a person having power of attorney).

 3.6 Consent may be obtained in any one of the following ways: an application form may be used to seek consent, collect information and inform the individual of the use that will be made of the information.
 By completing and signing the form, the individual is giving consent to the collection and the specified uses. consent may be given orally when information is collected over the telephone;

 or consent may be given at the time that individuals use a product or service.

-3.7 Generally, the use of products and services by a customer, or the acceptance of employment or benefits by an employee, constitutes implied consent for Compugen to collect, use and disclose personal information for all identified purposes.
+3.7 Generally, the use of products and services by a customer, or the acceptance of employment or benefits by a staff member, constitutes implied consent for Compugen to collect, use and disclose personal information for all identified purposes.